Summit Healthcare Diagnostic Imaging

 The Diagnostic Imaging Department of Summit Healthcare offers state-of-the-art diagnostic services.
-Our team includes licensed x-ray technologists, certified CT technologists, and board certified Mammography technologists and radiologists.
+Our team includes licensed X-ray technologists, certified CT technologists, mammography technologists and radiologists.
 Our expert staff complements the comprehensive imaging technology, ensuring excellent patient care and treatment.
-We are the regional referral center for Northeastern Arizona.
 Our department is on call 24 hours a day, 7 days a week.
-Providing quality patient care is the primary focus of what we do.
+Providing quality patient care is our primary focus.

 Diagnostic imaging employs different technologies to create visual representations of the interior of the body for diagnosis and treatment of disease and other health issues.
 Although everyone knows the original form of diagnostic imaging — the x-ray — today x-rays have been joined by CT scans, MRIs, PET scans, ultrasound, and other technologies to make a huge impact on diagnostic ability.